danivillalain09/StepUp/README.md

 ### Store Parameters
 * **Capacity**: The store's physical space is designed to accommodate up to 30 individuals at any given moment, ensuring a balance between a bustling atmosphere and customer comfort.
 * **Operating Hours**: Business operating time is from 9:00 am to 5:00 pm.
-As our simulation is tied to minutes, the resulting time of the simulation is to 480 minutes.
+As our simulation is tied to minutes, the resulting time of the simulation is 480 minutes.

 ### Employee Parameters

 * **Workforce Count**: Spatial limitations and the desire to maintain a comfortable shopping experience dictate the store's capacity.
 Given the size of the store, it can accommodate up to 30 customers simultaneously.
-* **Counter Staffing**: There is a no requirement for a minimum of employees to be present at the counter throughout the store's operating hours.
+* **Counter Staffing**: There is no requirement for a minimum of employees to be present at the counter throughout the store's operating hours.
 The checkout system is automated.
 The store is equipped with a total of 3 automated checkout counters.

 ### Customer Parameters
 * **Queue Management**: When store capacity is reached, a queuing system is employed outside the store.
 Customers have either to wait outside the store or leave when tired of waiting in line.